Edgar-Saavedra/edgarsaavedra-book-pro-mern-stack/README.md

   * Property validation is checked only in development mode, and a warning is shown in the console when any validation fails.
 * There is another way to pass data to other components, using the contents of the HTML- like node of the component
   * this.props called this.props.children
+* React does not call a toString() automatically on objects, because it expects all objects as children of components to be React components if they are not strings.